A Personal injury is defined as any injury to the body, emotional state or mind.

-These cases are filed against the person that caused harm because of his or her negligence, intentional misconduct, strict liability or reckless conduct.
+These claims are filed against the person that caused harm because of his or her negligence, intentional misconduct, strict liability or reckless conduct.

-There may be a variety of damages awarded, such as:
+There may be a variety of damages awarded in a personal injury case, such as:

 - Payment for medical bills

 Past, present and future damages may be awarded if the evidence justifies them.

 In order for a party to be legally liable for damages, these elements must be proved:

 - The party’s breach of duty caused the victim to be harmed

 - The party had a duty to act reasonably and carefully

 - The victim suffered monetary and/or non-monetary damages due to the harm suffered